redshift-tools/redshift-csv-loader/README.md

 #### Is there an option to compress input CSV file before upload?
 Yes.
 Use `-z` or `--gzip_source_file` argument to compress input file

+#### Explain second step of data load.
+How data is loaded to Amazon Redshift?
+You Redshift cluster has to be open to the world (accessible via port 5439 from internet).
+It uses PostgreSQL COPY command to load file located on S3 into Redshift table.

+#### Explain first step of data load?
+The CSV you provided is getting preloaded to Amazon-S3.
+It doesn't have to be made public for load to Redshift.
+It can be compressed or uncompressed.
+Your input file is getting compressed (optional) and uploaded to S3 using credentials you set in shell.

+#### Can I use WinZip or 7-zip
+Yes, but you have to use 'gzip' compression type.